GraphicsPrinciples/IBC2022/README.md

 # More resources and references

-Here are a list of other useful resources and related initiatives.
+Here is a list of other useful resources and related initiatives.

 Graphical principles initiative: